 Yes it can.
 There are a number of different treatments available.
 You should talk them over with your doctor or specialist nurse.
 Your doctor should be able to find a treatment that helps your symptoms and improves your quality of life.
-There is more information about different treatments on page 16 in this booklet.
+There is more information about different treatments later on in this booklet.